PLKuba/TradingBot/README.md

 This is a crypto trading bot that supports Binance® exchange.

 Backtesting results:
-I will be wisible in the backtesting.txt file -> UNDER THE MAINTENANCE So far I managed to grow my account 89,6% in two months.
+I will be visible in the backtesting.txt file -> UNDER THE MAINTENANCE

+So far I managed to grow my account 89,6% in two months.

 In order to make it works, fork youw own copy and do the following: